AlexsLemonade/2023-june-training/virtual-setup/linux-instructions.md

 ---
-title: Linux Set Up Instructions for Virtual Workshops
+title: Linux Set Up Instructions for Slack
 ---

 *Note: These instructions were tested on Ubuntu 18.04 LTS.